LightSean/course-unlocking-graph/README.md

 ### Planning for future
  - Extend the app to more fucntions other then course trees.
- - Do calculations on backend server and expose RESTful API so this app can consume
+ - Do calculations on backend server and expose RESTful API so this app can consume - DONE